 Looking for the best travel blogs of the year?
-In this blog post, I’m going to share my list of the best travel blogs to follow in 2021.
+In this blog post, I’m going to share my list of the best travel blogs to follow.

 Travel provides you with an escape from the ordinary.
 You’re able to step away from our commutes, jobs, and chores and admire beautiful and unique places.
 Even if it’s just traveling to another city in your own country, exploring an area that is unfamiliar and new can give you a sense of renewal.

 However, while travel brings exciting newness, it can also be daunting.
 That’s because after selecting a location, you have to plan where to go and what to do in a place you’ve never been before.
 Luckily, the internet is filled with wonderful guides to help you plan that perfect trip.

 But before I get started with the list, I’m going to cover how to start and make money running a travel blog of your own.

 Some of you are also intrigued by travel blogs because you’re interested in starting one.
 After all, if you’re going to travel, why not blog and make money from it?

 Here are the basics on how to start a travel blog:

 How to choose a name for a travel blog

 Before you dive in head-first, you need a catchy travel blog name!
 To help spark your creativity, here are some travel blog name ideas to get your brain cells firing:

 - [First name] + Travel Adventures, like Mikes Travel Adventures